 - In January 2017, GASB issued Statement No. 84, Fiduciary Activities, ("GASB 84").
 The objective of GASB 84 is to improve guidance regarding the identification of fiduciary activities for accounting and financial reporting purposes and how those activities should be reported.
 The requirements of GASB 84 are effective for fiscal years beginning after December 15, 2018.
-FSC has not completed the process of evaluating GASB 84, but does not expect it to have an impact on FSC's financial statements, as it does not enter into fiduciary activities. - In June 2017, GASB issued Statement No. 87, Leases, ("GASB 87").
+The adoption of GASB 84 did not have have an impact on FSC's financial statements, as it does not enter into fiduciary activities. - In June 2017, GASB issued Statement No. 87, Leases, ("GASB 87").
 The objective of GASB 87 is to improve accounting and financial reporting for leases by governments.
 This statement increases the usefulness of governments' financial statements by requiring recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
 It establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
 Under this statement, a lessee is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources, thereby enhancing the relevance and consistency of information about governments' leasing activities.
 The requirements of GASB 87 are effective for fiscal years beginning after December 15, 2019.
 FSC has not completed the process of evaluating GASB 87, but does not expect it to have an impact on FSC's financial statements, as it does not enter into any lease agreements.